markand/molko/INSTALL.md

 - [gettext][], For translations (optional).
 - [zstd][], For compression (optional).

-Molko's Adventure is mostly written in pure C11 with a very limited POSIX extensions (including `stat`, `strlcpy`, `fmemopen`) but where support is missing fallback implementations are provided.
+Molko's Engine is mostly written in pure C99 with a very limited POSIX extensions (including `stat`, `strlcpy`, `fmemopen`) but where support is missing fallback implementations are provided.